Melbourne Law School: Melbourne Journal of International Law

 The Melbourne Journal of International Law ('MJIL') is a biannual peer-reviewed law review published by Melbourne Law School covering all areas of public and private international law.
 It was established in 2000.
 MJIL is edited and managed by an editorial board of around 70 Melbourne Law School studentsl, and overseen by an advisory board.
 The 2022 Editors are Matthew Carlei, Tegan Evans and Nicholas Hui.

 Additional journals published by Melbourne Law School include the Australian Journal of Asian Law (in conjunction with the Australian National University and the University of Washington), and Media and Arts Law Review.
 Melbourne Law School publishes the Australian Guide to Legal Citation, the most widely followed authority for legal citation formats in Australia.
 Melbourne Law School students also produce a newspaper, De Minimis, and a magazine, "Purely Dicta".

 Rankings

 Melbourne Law School has been consistently ranked as the top law school in Australia.
 Melbourne Law School has been consistently ranked among the top law schools in the world.

 Student organisations

 Several student organisations are associated with Melbourne Law School.

 Melbourne Law Student Society

 The Melbourne University Law Students' Society represents all law students at the Melbourne Law School.
-The Society was originally known as the Law Clerk's Society.
+The society was originally known as the Law Clerk's Society.
 Unlike today, members used to comprise primarily of students working as an articled clerk in a law firm.
-By the 1950's, most members of the Society were fulltime students and became based on campus.
-Today the Society is a student club and consists of approximately one hundred students who on a volunteer basis deliver programs and events.
-Its president is Saad Rao.
+By the 1950s, most members of the society were fulltime students and became based on campus.
+Today the society is a student club and consists of approximately one hundred students who on a volunteer basis deliver programs and events.
+The 2025-2026 president is Harnoor Kaur.